mrscotty/shoestrap/README.md

       [cookbook1]          # Recipes for 'cookbook1'.
 Overrides anything in [default].
         recipe1
     cookbook1              # The cookbook script itself.
-This is your point of entry to Shoestrap
+This is your point of entry to Shoestrap [local]                # Separate path for *local* files to keep them separate from upstream [assets]             # *same structure as [assets] above* [recipes]            # *same structure as [recipes] above* [books]              # A directory for your local *book* definitions (this could also be in topdir

+## Local Modifications

+If you plan on keeping some local modifications out of the upstream contributions, you can specify a *local* directory tree for the local assets and recipes (and also books).
+You still need to track these in a separate branch or separate sub-repository and ensure your workflow does not accidentally push these to a public repo.

+By default, this is the *local/* directory in the shoestrap root.
+Override this with the SHOESTRAP\_LOCAL environment variable.

 ## Compatibility